steven-liou/tailslideReadmeDraft/README.md

 ## Toggler

-The Toggler class provides methods that determine whether or not new feature code is run and handle success/failure emissions.
+The Toggler class provides methods that determine whether or not new feature code is run and handles success/failure emissions.
 Each toggler handles one feature flag, and is created by `FlagManager.prototype.newToggler()`.

 ---